 1. To make the sandwich- Spread the outside of 4 slices bread with 1 teaspoon butter each.
 Flip bread over and spread each inside with 1 teaspoon of preserves or jam.

-2. Layer the turkey, ham, and cheese on the 2 slice of bread spread with preserves.
+2. Layer the turkey, ham, and cheese on the 2 slices of bread spread with preserves.
 Place remaining 2 slices on top to form sandwiches.
 The buttered sides should be on the outside.

-3. Using a shallow bowl, whip together egg whites, milk and vanilla.
+3. Using a shallow bowl, whip together egg whites, and vanilla.

-4. Dip each sandwich into the egg mixture, flip over and dip on other side (just like making French toast)
+4. Dip each sandwich into the egg mixture, flip over and dip on another side (just like making French toast)

 5. In a non-stick pan, melt 1 tablespoon butter.
 Place dipped sandwiches in pan and grill over medium heat for approx 3 minutes on each side.
 Cook until golden brown.
 Remove from heat.